-Over 0.5 Mln Covid-19 Vaccine Doses Provided To Federating Units: NCOC - UrduPoint
+Over 0.5 Mln COVID-19 Vaccine Doses Provided To Federating Units: NCOC - UrduPoint

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Feb, 2021 ) :The National Command and Operation Center (NCOC) on Saturday informed that 504,000 Coronavirus vaccine doses were provided to the federating units for inoculation of front line healthcare workers (FLHCWS) since the vaccination process launched simultaneously across the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Feb, 2021 ) :The National Command and Operation Center (NCOC) on Saturday informed that 504,500 coronavirus vaccine doses were provided to the federating units for inoculation of front line healthcare workers (FLHCWS) since the vaccination process was launched simultaneously across the country.

 The vaccine administration to FLHCWs was in progress under the National Vaccine Strategy.